Satharus/satharus.me/_posts/2023-07-28-the_life_of_a_binary.md

 {:.success}

 ### The Compiler
-The source code files are passed to a compiler, which compiles the high-level human-written code into a machine code.
+The source code files are passed to a compiler, which compiles the high-level human-written code into machine code.
 Instructions which can be executed by the CPU.
 Your CPU can't execute `x++` but it can execute `inc eax`, for example.
 What a compiler does is basically that.
 The result of the output from a compiler is an object file.
 A file containing machine code.

 ### The Linker
 When developers write code, they often use libraries which are basically code that has been written by someone else before for a specific purpose and then other developers can just reuse it in their code.
 Libraries contain functions, and functions are referenced in code by developers.
 For example: